neha33-k/add-subtract-num/README.md

 # add-subtract-num
-To add and subtract the numbers using buttons in React-Native , Windows OS.
+Simple code to add and subtract the numbers using buttons in React-Native , Windows OS.